remake/remake-cli/README.md

 **UPDATE 🎉:** Remake v2.0 is fully operational and all the documentation is up-to-date!

 Remake is a simple, open source framework.
-It lets you transform an HTML & CSS design into an interactive, editable web app with custom HTML attributes.
+It lets you transform an HTML & CSS design into an interactive, editable web app (with just a few custom HTML attributes).

 - Simple syntax
 - User accounts & persistent data